nilsplum/JS-PDF-Presentation-Template/README.md

         }
         ```
     2. Apply the CSS class to the desired HTML element within your slide component's JSX (e.g., `<p className="your-custom-animation-class">Animated!</p>`).
--   **Inline Styles for Animation**: You can use inline `style` attributes for simple JavaScript-driven animation properties if needed, though CSS classes are generally preferred for animations. `Slide1.jsx` shows an example of using `animationDelay` via inline styles.
+-   **Inline Styles for Animation**: You can use inline `style` attributes for simple JavaScript-driven animation properties if needed, though CSS classes are generally preferred for animations.

 ### Changing the Theme (Default Slide Appearance)